-Standard engine of this POH is the fuel injected Rotax 912iS.
-The standard propeller is a two blade fixed pitch wooden-composite wrapped Sensenich.
-All the allowed propellers are installed using a spacer.
-The standard installation includes the cabin heat system and cold air intake for cabin.
-The engine cowling is provided by two gullwing doors which can be opened via two camloc per side.
+This manual refers to the well-known turbocharged Engine Rotax 914UL2 but the injected (912iS2) and aspirated (912ULS2) version are also available.
+The standard propeller is a two blade fixed pitch wooden-composite wrapped Sensenich, with composite made propellers from the same brand also available in two and three bladed ground adjustable versions.
+All the propellers are installed using a spacer.
+The engine cowling is provided by two gull-wing doors which can be opened via two camlock per side.
 For further description of engine and related systems, refer to the Aircraft Maintenance Manual.

-7.6.
+7.1.
 Electrical system